A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

 These finite dimensional algebras associated to a closed $n$-manifold, $\Sigma$, with a simplicial stratification, depend, explicitly, on the chosen simplicial stratification of $\Sigma$.
-This dependence is, however, in a quite `mild' way, exactly as for the case of $\tFQd{B_\A}$ outlined in \S \ref{rem:2-triangulation_independence}.
-We follow quite closely the discussion of this point, both the ideas and approach, given in \cite[10.3 Morita equivalence]{Bullivant-thesis}.
-If we choose two simplicial stratifications, $i_{X_\Sigma} \colon |X_\Sigma| \to \Sigma$ and $j_{Y_\Sigma} \colon |Y_\Sigma| \to \Sigma$, of $\Sigma$, then there exists a canonically defined invertible bimodule,
+This dependence is, however, in a quite `mild' way, exactly as for the case of $\tFQd{B_\A}$ outlined in \S \ref{rem:2-triangulation_independence} and Remark \ref{Decorations:indMod}, each using both the ideas and approach, given in \cite[10.3]{Bullivant-thesis}.
+If we choose two simplicial stratifications, $\zeta_{\Sigma} \colon |X_\Sigma| \to \Sigma$ and $\zeta'_\Sigma \colon |X'_\Sigma| \to \Sigma$, of $\Sigma$, then there exists a canonically defined invertible bimodule,

 connecting the algebras thus obtained.
-This bimodule is, itself, obtained by applying $\tFQmor{B_\A}$ to the identity cobordism, where the source and target are provided with the $B_\A$-decorations, $\fd_{\Sigma}(i_{X_\Sigma} ,\A)$ and $\fd_{\Sigma}(j_{Y_\Sigma} ,\A)$, respectively.
-By construction, these bimodules compose well if we make further changes to the simplicial stratification, or, for that matter, if we reverse the `direction' of the cylinder exchanging $\iota_0$ and $\iota_1$.

-It is then easily seen (the exposition is exactly as in Remark \ref{Decorations:ind} and \S \ref{sec:Mor_valued-eTQFT}) that these bimodules are invertible in the sense of the theory of Morita equivalence.
-In particular, all algebras obtained by considering different simplicial stratifications of $\Sigma$ will be Morita equivalent, and a canonically defined Morita equivalence exists connecting each pair of these algebras.
-Moreover the bimodules associated to changes of simplicial stratifications are natural with respect to the bimodules associated to cobordisms, $(i,M,j)\colon \Sigma \to \Sigma'$, where both $\Sigma$ and $\Sigma'$ have a simplicial stratification, and hence a given $B_\A$-decoration.
+By construction, these bimodules compose well if we make further changes to the simplicial stratification and are natural with respect to the bimodules associated to cobordisms, $(i,M,j)\colon \Sigma \to \Sigma'$, where both $\Sigma$ and $\Sigma'$ have a simplicial stratification, and hence a given $B_\A$-decoration.